helio-fm/helio-sequencer/Docs/tips-and-tricks.md

 ### Chord compiler

-One of the modes of that command palette allows to generate chords based on the the chord name [decoding rules](https://en.wikipedia.org/wiki/Chord_letters).
+One of the modes of that command palette allows to generate chords based on the chord name [decoding rules](https://en.wikipedia.org/wiki/Chord_letters).
 This tool is not aware of any of the key signatures present at the timeline, all the chord's notes are inferred from the given description.

 Just hit `!` and start typing a chord description, or pick some of the suggestions it provides: